SysKitTeam/docs-point/reporting/power-platform-reports.md

 * **All Apps**
 * **Inactive Apps**
 * **Orphaned Apps**

+**Selecting one App** lets you complete **the Change Owners action**.
+* **Clicking the Change Owners action** opens the confirmation modal that lets you add:
+  * Primary Owner - you can select one primary owner by typing the name or email of the user you want to set as the primary owner
+  * Co-Owners - you can select one or more co-owners by typing the name or email of the users you want to set as co-owner(s)
+* **Click the Change button** to complete the action and set the new App owners

+**Selecting one or more Apps** lets you complete **the Add Co-owners action**.
+* **Clicking the Add Co-owners action** opens the confirmation modal that lets you:
+  * **Select one or more co-owners** by typing the name or email of the users you want to set as the co-owner(s)
+* **Click the Change button** to complete the action and set the new App co-owners

 The additional columns available in the **column chooser**, located in the top right corner of the report, are: